It is hoped that this article will serve to expose the truth.

 'Concordance of Quran' by Hanna E. Kassis

-A critical examination of the traditional view of salat equals prayer
+examination of the traditional view of salat equals prayer